- "We are men of action. Lies do not become us."

 - "Hello!.
 My Name Is Inigo Montoya.
 You Killed My Father.
 Prepare to Die."

 - Before fighting Rugen, Inigo takes out his four elite guards in seconds, including stabbing one behind his back while never once taking his eyes off Rugen.

 - The scene where Inigo has Count Rugen cornered, begging for his life, builds up to a truly awesome line:[Inigo corners Count Rugen and slashes his cheek, just like the slash he gave to Inigo as a child, then starts taunting him]Inigo: Offer me money.Rugen: Yes!Inigo: Power, too, promise me that.[another slash]Rugen: All that I have and more.
 Please...Inigo: Offer me everything I ask for.Rugen: Anything you want...[Rugen knocks Inigo's sword aside and lunges.
 But Inigo traps his arm and stabs his sword into Rugen's stomach]Inigo: I want my father back, you son of a bitch.

 Count Rugen: You've got an overdeveloped sense of vengeance.
 Its going to get you into trouble some day.

-There is more awesome to be had when you realize how thoroughly Inigo is in command of this fight, as soon as he gets his second wind.
+- There is more awesome to be had when you realize how thoroughly Inigo is in command of this fight, as soon as he gets his Heroic Second Wind.
 It's not just the cheek slashes; he gives back to Rugen every single wound the latter gave to him, with precision.

 Count Rugen struck again, but for any number of reasons, most probably because he hadn't expected the other man's movement, he missed the heart and had to be content with driving his blade through the Spaniard's left arm.